EICAA/docs/Competence Monitor/index.md

 ![alt_text](https://drive.google.com/uc?id=1Bv1jGh7DzYeIs3b2r-EuWUSD34f1EwwK)

-Upto 5 modules will be suggested based on which competences can be further developed and on what level does the group lie (i.e., Basic, Intermediate, Advanced)
+Up to 5 modules will be suggested based on which competences can be further developed and on what level does the group lie (i.e., Basic, Intermediate, Advanced)

 ![alt_text](https://drive.google.com/uc?id=1MJbkD1rkVXeFiwn1rwosI046U5d-6XHb)